 Crates — The Doggy Cubical

 Whether your office has an open concept or rows of cubicles, consider bringing a crate or playpen for your dog.
 Much like a cubical, the crate acts as a personal space that lets your dog feel more at home.
 It can also prevent them from getting into trouble while you’re working or in a meeting.
 If your dog isn’t familiar with the crate life or if you want to make the crate homier, KONG Club is here to help.
-Each box contains a series of toys and treats that will soothe and distract your pup as they nestle in their designated space.
+Our veterinary experts have all the tips and plans to make your pooch comfy and happy in their designated space.
 A crate can also be a great place for your dog to escape to for a nap after putting in some hours of hard work!

 Does Your Dog Even Like Work?